john-tornblom/ps5-payload-sdk/README.md

 to discuss the solution properly before you commit time and effort.

 ## License
-Files in the include_bsd directory are licence under BSD licences.
+Files in the include_bsd directory are licenced under BSD licences.
 The files crt1.c, Makefile, and trampgen.py are licensed under the GPLv3+.
 The file linker.x is copied from [PS5SDK][PS5SDK], which is licensed under the GPLv2 license.